WILDERNESS SKILLS INSTRUCTOR TRAINING

 Where: Trackers Earth Portland | When: 6 PM - 7:30 PM

 In this 9-month, immersive program, connect with nature by re-engaging with traditional ways of living.
 Get hands-on experience in bushcraft and wilderness survival while developing your instructional skills.
 Train to provide experiences in diverse natural environments while studying outdoor program development.
 Live the life you teach while you forage, hunt, gather, and fish as a class community and village.

-The wilderness skills you learn reconnects you with the natural world.
+The wilderness skills you learn reconnect you with the natural world.
 This program is more in-depth than typical outdoor educator courses.
 Cultivate your knowledge of wild edible plants and outdoor lore.
 Practice the ancient art of animal tracking.
 Learn to navigate on and live with the land.
 Forge your own knife for bushcraft.
 Make your own bow for archery.
 Craft your primitive camping gear and kit.
 Finally, test your knowledge and preparation in a 1-week survival trek to graduate.

-Primitive Kit Make the gear you take.
+Make the gear you take.
 Weave baskets, craft fire makers, and create stone tools.
 Forge your knife through blacksmithing.
 Use what you make in a 1-week Survival Trek in the spring.

-Natural History & Ecology Learn to read the stories of the forest.
-Track herds of elk and the trail of the bobcat.
-Fit these pieces together towards a deeper understanding of ecology and personal connection to nature.
+Learn to read the stories of the forest.
+Track the herds of elk and the trail of the bobcat.
+Fit these pieces together towards a deeper understanding of ecology and personal nature connection.

-Archery + Bow Making Develop functional field technique for using the bow in a wilderness setting.
+Develop functional field technique for using the bow in a wilderness setting.
 Improve form and accuracy.
 Handcraft your own wood bow and stone-point arrows.

 Livelihood: Organization & Operations